nsinorov/SoftUniMainPath/Programming Fundamentals C#/Regular Expressions - Exercise/SoftUni Bar Income/README.md

    	A valid product contains any word character and must be surrounded by '<' and '>' .
    	A valid count is an integer, surrounded by '|'.
    	A valid price is any real number followed by '$'.

+The parts of a valid order should appear in the order given: customer, product, count and price.

+Between each part there can be other symbols, except '|', '$', '%' and '.'.

+For each valid line, print on the console: "{customerName}: {product} - {totalPrice}".

+When you receive "end of shift" print the total amount of money for the day, rounded to 2 decimal places in the following format: "Total income: {income}".